mozilla-l10n/localizer-documentation/tools/pontoon/search_filters.md

 ## Filters

-### String states
+### String status

-Strings in Pontoon can be filtered by their state.
-A string can be in one of the following states:
+Strings in Pontoon can be filtered by their status.
+A string can be in one of the following status:
 * *Missing*: string is not available in the localized file and doesn’t have any translations or suggestions in Pontoon.
 * *Suggested*: at least one suggestion has been submitted for this string.
 Note that, in this case, the translation only exists within Pontoon database, it’s not saved to the localized file.
 * *Translated*: string has an approved translation.
 * *Fuzzy*: string is marked as [fuzzy](../../misc/glossary.md#fuzzy) in the localized file.

-Suggestions can be in two states:
+Suggestions can be in two status:
 * *Unreviewed*: string has been suggested, but not approved or rejected.
 * *Rejected*: string has been reviewed and rejected by a translator.